mateuszbaldyga/microfrontends-shell-app/README.md

-# Turborepo + Microfrontends + Routing + Shared State (Just an experiment shared state can be a bad idea)
+# Turborepo + Microfrontends + Routing + Shared State (just an experiment, shared state can be a bad architectural decision)

 ## What's inside?